hungptit/fastgrep/notes/fastgrep.md

 # Why?

-* I frequently have to dive into our weblog files, which have more than 1 billions log messages per day, to find out issues with our asynchronous distributed task execution system.
+* I frequently need to dive into our weblog files, which have more than 1 billions log messages per day, to find out issues with our asynchronous distributed task execution system.

-* I want to build a fast system that can

-	* Automatically identify issues within a given time period.

-	* Track/check/validate the life cycle of messages and tasks.

-	* Allow users to find their desired log message quickly.

 ---